Top 10 Virtual Credit & Debit cards for EU residents 2023

 When a user wants a virtual debit card, their card provider automatically generates card information such as the virtual card number, and you can create the PIN should you ever need it.
 With this, a virtual debit card user has all the information they need to make an online transaction.
-This applies to both online shoppers and businesses that make an online purchase for supplies or inventory.
+This applies to both online shoppers and businesses that make online purchases for supplies or inventory.

 These cards are usually very customizable too.
-After one purchase, you can get an entirely new card number generated for you, and you can put more money on it very easily, or you can just continue using the same one.
+After one purchase, you can get an entirely new card number generated for you, and you can put more money into it very easily, or you can just continue using the same one.
 Likewise, you can choose how you want your money on the card to be spent.
-For example, you can limit your spending to one site or company as well as putting a limit on how much you can spend on your card.
+For example, you can limit your spending to one site or company as well as put a limit on how much you can spend on your card.

 How do virtual cards work?